 June Transactions and Financial Statements

-The only transaction recorded by Good Deal during June was the depreciation on the office equipment.
-Recall that on May 31 Good Deal purchased the office equipment (a new computer and printer) for $1,100 and it was put into service on the same day.
-Let's assume that a depreciation expense of $20 per month is recorded by Good Deal.
+The only transaction recorded by Good Deal during June was the depreciation of its office equipment.
+Recall that on May 31 Good Deal purchased the office equipment (a new computer and printer) for $1,100 and it was put into service on the next day.
+Let's assume that depreciation expense of $20 per month is recorded by Good Deal.
 As a result, Good Deal's financial statements at June 30 will be as follows:

 The cash flow statement for the month of June illustrates why depreciation expense needs to be added back to net income.
 Good Deal did not spend any cash in June, however, the entry in the Depreciation Expense account resulted in a net loss on the income statement.
-To convert the bottom line of the income statement (a loss of $20) to the amount of cash provided or used in operating activities ($0) we need to add back or remove the depreciation expense amount.
+On the SCF, we convert the bottom line of the income statement for the month of June (a loss of $20) to the net amount of cash provided or used by operating activities, which was $0.
+This is done with a positive adjustment which adds back the $20 of depreciation expense.

 Let's review the cash flow statement for the six months ended June 30:

-- The operating activities section starts with the net income of $280 for the six-month period.
-Depreciation expense is added back to net income because it was a noncash transaction (net income was reduced, but there was no cash spent on depreciation).
-The increase in the Inventory account is not good for cash, as shown by the negative $200.
-Similarly, the increase in Supplies is not good for cash and it is reported as a negative $150.
+The operating activities section began with the net income of $280 for the six-month period.
+Depreciation expense is added back to net income because it was a noncash transaction (net income was reduced, but there was no cash outflow for depreciation).
+The increase in the Inventory account was not good for cash, as shown by the negative $200.
+Similarly, the increase in Supplies was not good for cash and it is reported as a negative $150.
 Combining the amounts, the net change in cash that is explained by operating activities is a negative $50.

-- Combining the operating, investing, and financing activities, the statement of cash flows reports an increase in cash of $850.
-This agrees with the change in the Cash account as shown on the balance sheets from December 31, 2012 and June 30, 2013.
+Combining the amounts from the operating, investing, and financing activities, the SCF reports an increase in cash of $850.
+This agrees with the change in the Cash amounts reported on the balance sheets dated December 31, 2021 and June 30, 2022.